neemakot/Fact-Checking-Survey/CONTRIBUTING.md

 # Contributing

-We are keen to keep the information in this repository up-to-date, so we welcome contributions.
+We would like to keep the information in this repository up-to-date, so we very much welcome contributions.
+If you would like to contribute please read this document.

 When contributing to this repo, please communicate the reasons for the proposed change with the repository owners.